 The compulsory non-refundable Registration Deposit of $200.00 is forfeited as the first charge against a withdrawal/cancellation or no show for the semester including the first five class days.
 The above schedule will only come into effect once the first $200.00 penalty has been used up.

-Refunds of compulsory and optional fees (except Residence, Meal Plan Fees, Bus Pass, medical insurance premium and dental insurance premium, please see specific details on these fees) will be made in full up to and including the 15th class day of a semester.
-No refund of fees will be made after the 15th class day.
+Refunds of University Non-Academic fees and Student Organization fees (including Bus Pass, but excluding Residence, Meal Plan Fees, medical insurance premium and dental insurance premium, please see specific details on these fees) will be made in full up to and including the 10th class day following the semester payment deadline.
+No refund of University Non-Academic fees and Student Organization fees will be made after the 10th class day following the payment deadline.
 The effective date for the refund of tuition and fees will be the date of full withdrawal recorded in the Student Information System (i.e., the date that all courses are dropped on WebAdvisor).
-A registration payment not honoured by your bank does not constitute an official withdrawal from the University.

 Room charges will be refunded on a pro rata basis for the period in residence, but cancellation of the residence contract will also result in forfeiture of all or part of the residence deposit.
 Refer to section 4.3 of the Residence Contract Terms & Conditions for further information.
 The effective date for refund will be the date belongings are removed from the room, a room check made and the room key, post office key and university ID card returned; or, the authorized effective date for withdrawal, whichever is later.
 Students to whom a room assignment has been made and who withdraw and subsequently re-register up to and including the 5th class day will be liable for any penalties incurred through forfeiture of the residence contract.